 I ended up getting the job, and saw similar practices while I was there.
 Once, my boss told me to email a candidate at 9am asking if she could come in that very afternoon for an in-person interview.
 I expressed my reservations, and my boss snapped, “Well, why don’t you try at least?
 She said she is flexible.”

 These problematic practices are, of course, not unique to any organization.
-I once interviewed for an internship with a federal government agency and sat in the lobby waiting for 20 minutes before the staffer remembered to come get me.
+I once interviewed for an internship with the State Department and sat in the lobby waiting for 20 minutes before the staffer remembered to come get me.
 (I was ultimately ghosted.)
-And another time, I got through a 30-minute phone interview with a top think tank for what I understood to be a paid internship, until at the end, when the hiring manager brusquely said, “Oh, and by the way, the website is wrong.
+And another time, when I was in grad school, I got through a 30-minute phone interview with a top think tank, the Brookings Institution, for what I understood to be a paid internship, until at the end, when the hiring manager brusquely said, “Oh, and by the way, the website is wrong.
 The internship is unpaid.”
 It felt like being catfished by a job.
 (I was also ghosted by this one.)

 Of course, I was a very different person in that era.
 Timid, inexperienced, eager to please.
 These were big, prominent organizations with shiny names, and I jumped through all sorts of unreasonable hoops for them, just like many other candidates have done.
 If something like the first scenario happened today, I might have waited politely for five minutes, then marched up to the glass door, knocked, poked my head in and said, “Hi, I’m here for the 2pm interview — is that still happening?
 Is there a place I can sit and wait?”